-- c.
+- b.
+Detail on fencing above retaining wall pursuant to DRC review letter dated February 9, 2016 - c.
 Detail on wetlands crossing bridges pursuant to DRC review letter dated February 9, 2016 - d.
 Revised detail on privacy fence to specify it will be CertainTeed Bufftech, CertaGrain Texture (color Timber Blend), or equivalent. - e.
 Detail on gazebo - f.
-Detail on bike rack and note to indicate the additional bike rack location at the public parking area in the northern portion of the site off of Willow Pond Circle near the gazebo. - g.
+Detail on bike rack and note to indicate the additional bike rack location at the public parking area in the northern portion of the site of of Willow Pond Circle near the gazebo. - g.
 Notes on trail construction per the Conservation Commission's Order of Conditions - h.
-Separate sheet to show off-site mitigation (Condition #10) - i.
+Separate sheet for off-site mitigation (Condition - i.
 Reference to a Covenant on the cover sheet - j.
 Updated Construction Sequence Plan, Sheet C62, dated March 10, 2016 - k.
-Signage to limit use of Waterside Run as follows: - Place a sign stating "Residents Only" at the entrance of Waterside Run off of Village Street. - Place an exit arrow/sign pointing down (northerly) to Willow Pond Circle at the intersection of Willow Pond Circle and Waterside Run to direct traffic to exit via Willow Pond Circle. - Place an exit arrow/sign directing vehicles from the community center/pavilion to exit via Willow Pond Circle. - 1.
+Signage to limit use of Waterside Rup as follows: - Place a sign stating "Waterside Run Residents & Visitors Only" at the entrance of Waterside Run off of Village Street. - Place another "Waterside Run Residents & Visitors Only" on Waterside Run just west of the entrance to the club house parking entrance. - Place a Exit arrow pointing down (northerly) to Willow Pond Circle at Willow Pond and Waterside Run. - 1.
 A sheet clearly delineating the designated 37.4 acre open space area sufficient for recording with the Norfolk County Registry of Deeds. - m.
-Supplemental landscape plantings along eastern boundary area as depicted in the supplemental landscape design and associated notes prepared by CHA Associates and submitted on 3/17/16
+Expanded and fuller landscape planting along eastern boundary line as depicted in the supplemental landscape design prepared by CHA Associates submitted on 3/17/16